How to become a lawyer in the UK

 What is the difference between a solicitor, a barrister and a lawyer?

 The word lawyer is an umbrella term used to describe anyone advising clients on legal matters.
 In England and Wales, however, lawyers either qualify as ‘solicitors’ (employed by a firm) or self-employed ‘barristers’, based in a set of chambers (a collection of offices): each career route has a distinct path to qualification.
-Alternative employment options to being a solicitor in a law firm or a barrister in a set of chambers include working ‘in-house’ for a business or professional services firm (such as the BBC, BP or Vodafone), or being employed by the Government Legal Service (GLS) or the Crown Prosecution Service (CPS) as a lawyer (and as a civil servant).
+Alternative employment options to being a solicitor in a law firm or a barrister in a set of chambers include working ‘in-house’ for a business or professional services firm (such as the BBC, National Grid or Vodafone), or being employed by the Government Legal Service (GLS) or the Crown Prosecution Service (CPS) as a lawyer (and as a civil servant).

 What do lawyers do: solicitors?